 Ingredients

-- Herbs and spices of choice - bay, rosemary, thyme and peppercorns are my go-to's
+- Herbs and spices of choice – bay, rosemary, thyme and peppercorns are my go-tos

 - Water – filtered water is best

 TIP: Save peels and scraps from trimmed vegetables.
 As long as they're washed and clean, they're still very nutritious and are perfect for making stock.
-Collect them in a large freezer bag and store it in the freezer until it's full and your ready to make your next batch.
+Collect them in a large freezer bag and store it in the freezer until it's full and you're ready to make your next batch.

 - Wings or drums – these are the best options next to chicken feet.
 They are both high in cartilage and the skin also provides extra collagen.
-You can also pick off the meat and use it for soup, tacos, burritos or chicken salad.

 Do I have to roast the bones?